Islam in Georgia (country)

-Georgia, while Georgia will rehabilitate four Georgian monasteries in Turkey.
+Georgia, while Georgia would rehabilitate four Georgian monasteries in Turkey.
 The Georgia-Turkey agreement will allow the reconstruction of the historical Azize mosque in Batumi, Ajaria demolished in the middle of the last century.
-Turkey will rehabilitate the mosques at Samtskhe-Javakheti and Akhaltsikhe regions, Kobuleti District, build the Azize mosque burned down in 1940 and restore the Turkish bathhouse in Batumi.
+Turkey will rehabilitate the mosques at Samtskhe-Javakheti and Akhaltsikhe regions, Kobuleti District, build the Azize mosque that burned down in 1940 and restore the Turkish bathhouse in Batumi.

 History

+Context

+The prevalent faith in modern-day Georgia is Orthodox Christianity, despite the country being geographically enclosed by the Islamic world.
+Simultaneously, the Middle Ages and the early modern period witnessed substantial interactions with the Islamic world, fostering conditions conducive to the propagation of Islam in Georgia.

 Emirate of Tbilisi

 The Arabs first appeared in Georgia in 645.
 It was not, however, until 735, when they succeeded in establishing their firm control over a large portion of the country.
 In that year, Marwan II took hold of Tbilisi and much of the neighbouring lands and installed there an Arab emir, who was to be confirmed by the Caliph of Baghdad or, occasionally, by the ostikan of Armīniya.
+After the formation of the Emirate of Tbilisi, Arabic historical sources provide evidence of the use of the terms nisbas at-Tiflisi or at-Taflisi.

 During the Arab period, Tbilisi (al-Tefelis) grew into a center of trade between the Islamic world and Europe in the north.
 Beyond that, it functioned as a key Arab outpost and a buffer province facing the Byzantine and Khazar dominions.
-Over time, Tbilisi became largely Muslim.
+Upon the recapture of Tbilisi by Georgian King David IV in 1122, it was reinstated as the capital of the reunified Georgian state under the Bagrationi dynasty.
+Nevertheless, a noteworthy Muslim minority persisted in the city.